Azure/azure-powershell/src/DataLakeStore/DataLakeStore/help/Export-AzDataLakeStoreChildItemProperty.md

 ```

 ### -OutputPath
 Path to output file.
 Can be a Local path or Adl Path.
 By default it is local.
-If SaveToAdl is pecified then it is an ADL path in the same account
+If SaveToAdl is specified then it is an ADL path in the same account

 ```yaml
 Type: System.String